 After a review of the habitat requirements for each listed species, it is anticipated that this project will have no adverse effect on any federally listed threatened or endangered species, its habitat, or designated habitat, nor would it adversely affect any state endangered species.
 Although suitable habitat for several state threatened species may exist within the project area, no significant impact to these species is anticipated due to limited area that will be impacted by the project, the abundance of similar habit near the project area and these species ability to relocate to those areas if necessary.
-The presence or absence of potential habitat does not confirm the project area for this report.
+The presence or absence of potential habitat does not confirm the presence or absence of a listed species.
+No species specific surveys were conducted in the project area for this report.